jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

     Launched task 'batch-uploader-task' with execution id 39
     ```

-1. Introducing Failures and restarting the process
+1. Introducing Failures (kaos-monkey) and restarting the process

     ```bash
     # Start the process introducing some failures to the process (50%)